Ryo Hirakawa: 2018–present

 Hirakawa driving for Team Impul at Autopolis in 2018, where he took his first Super Formula pole position.

 After two seasons away from the series, Hirakawa rejoined the Super Formula grid in 2018, driving for Team Impul alongside Yuhi Sekiguchi.
 He won his first pole position at the second round in Autopolis, but the race was cancelled due to heavy rain and fog.
 He went on to record consecutive podium finishes at Motegi and Okayama, and finished a career-best fifth in the drivers' championship.
 In the fifth round of the 2019 season, Hirakawa scored his first career victory at Motegi.
 Despite the breakthrough victory, he failed to score points in five out of the first six races, and dropped to tenth in the championship standings.

 The start of the 2020 season was delayed until September due to the effects of the COVID-19 pandemic, but Hirakawa won the first race of the season from pole at Motegi.
 He finished fourth and second in the following races at Okayama and Sugo, respectively, to build an early points lead.
 But after two consecutive non-scoring results, Hirakawa conceded the points lead, and would finish runner-up in the championship to Naoki Yamamoto by just two points.

 Hirakawa failed to win a race in 2021, but scored two second place finishes at Suzuka and finished fourth in the championship, helping Team Impul win the teams' title.
 He began the 2022 season by winning the opening round at Fuji, and the fourth round at Autopolis.
 He went on to finish third in the drivers' championship.

 Super GT

 2014–2016

 Hirakawa made his Super GT debut in 2014 with Lexus team TOM's, substituting for Kazuki Nakajima in the team's No. 36 car for two races as Nakajima fulfilled commitments for Toyota in the World Endurance Championship.
-He recorded top ten finishes in his two races at Fuji and Autopolis.
+He recorded top-ten finishes in his two races at Fuji and Autopolis.

-He made his full-time debut in 2015 for TOM's, driving the No. 37 KeePer-sponsored car alongside Andrea Caldarelli.
+Hirakawa made his full-time debut in 2015 for TOM's, driving the No. 37 KeePer-sponsored car alongside Andrea Caldarelli.
 He won his first race in just his third career start at Okayama, then won again in the season finale at Motegi.
 Hirakawa and Caldarelli finished fifth in the championship.
 Hirakawa would be joined by James Rossiter for the 2016 season.
 They recorded podium finishes in the first two rounds of the season, but finished ninth in the drivers' championship.